aidanjohnson/dt7816/example-applications/dt78xx-examples/recorder/README.txt

 -b|--buffers : number of buffers per file written, defaults 1.
 -d|--dur     : fixed duration of sampling period in days at night as determined
                by sunset and sunrise times; defaults 7 days.
--r|--run     : runs this application as a daemon process, defaults off.
 -t|--trig    : when the voltage on either AIN crosses 0.0 V rising
                (threshold) acquisition is triggered.
 By default, acquisition is triggered when you start the analog input operation using